Acoustic Emission

 Finning Oil sample pack shown below:

-The Holroyd also has the option of using headphones to observe specific points of interest, something I rarely used unless lubricating bearings in operation, you can get an excellent measure the correct volume of grease using this method.
+The Holroyd also has the option of using headphones to observe specific points of interest, something I rarely used unless I was lubricating bearings in operation, you can get an excellent measure the correct volume of grease using this method.

 This audio inspection indicated an intermittent 'click' occurring at a sub rotational speeds.